 Delve into a world of sparkling deserts, deep blue seas, wild islands and dazzling marine life on a holiday voyage into the Sea of Cortez.
 In the company of wildlife biologists, explore this UNESCO World Heritage site to the fullest on a variety of daily excursions.
-Hop into a Zodiac to encounter wildlife up close.
+Hop into a motorized landing craft to encounter wildlife up close.
 Go kayaking and snorkeling, and follow naturalists on hikes amid giant barrel cacti.

 Go snorkeling amid sea lions, brilliant blue damselfish, and schools of king angelfish.